adam-m-jcbs/xrb-sens-datashare/README.md

 human-readable formats coming out of the JINA-CEE xrb reaction rate sensitivity project.

+DISCLAIMER: The primary author and maintainer of this repository is Adam Jacobs.
+Any mistakes, confusing data, wrong data, or similar flaws in this repo are my responsibility and mine alone.
+Please address questions and issues to me, not to those that may maintain any of the tools/codes I have used.
+Any amazing things in the repo feel free to attribute to my fantastic collaborators.

 ## Getting Data

 If you're familiar with `git`, then you can easily get the data with the usual git workflow: